 ★★★★★INTERACTIVE NOTEBOOK and WORKSHEET EDITION★★★★★

-70+ pages with 7 activities that focus on the Unit 2 Topic 2: American Colonies topic as outlined by the Louisiana State Department of education.
+70 pages with 8 activities that focus on the Unit 3 Topic 1: Colonies of the 17th Century: Settlement Patterns topic as outlined by the Louisiana State Department of Education.

 ● Interactive notebook and worksheet versions of all the activities.